betagouv/tell-me/README.md

 Wherever you run Let Me, the app can't run without those environment variables set:

 - `DB_URL`: MongoDB URL (which should look like `mongodb://username:password@localhost:27017/db_name`).
-- `NODE_ENV`: Node.js environment.
-Set it to `production` when deploying your app in production.
-- `PORT`: Port on which the app will run.
-Most PaaS providers automatically set this environment variable, in which case you should't override it.
 - `RSA_PRIVATE_KEY`: 2048-bit RSA Private Key.
   You can check [Yubiko documentation](https://developers.yubico.com/PIV/Guides/Generating_keys_using_OpenSSL.html) if you don't know how to generate a RSA Key Pair.
 - `NEXT_PUBLIC_RSA_PUBLIC_KEY`: RSA Public Key (extracted from above RSA Private Key).

+### Optional environment variables

+Wherever you run Let Me, the app can't run without those environment variables set:

+- `DEBUG`: **Default: `"false"`.** Set to `"true"` to enable debug features (including in production).
+- `PORT`: **Default: `3000`.** Port on which the app will run.
+Most PaaS providers automatically set this environment variable, in which case you should't override it.

 ### PaaS & hosting providers